JetBrains/kotlin-web-site/pages/docs/reference/functions.md

 ### Infix notation

-Functions can also be called using infix notations when
+Functions can also be called using the infix notation (omitting the dot and the parentheses for the call) when

 * They are member functions or [extension functions](extensions.html);
 * They have a single parameter;